MingSun-Tse/smilelogging/README.md

 ```
 # add this in your main function, somewhere proper.
-from researchlogging import Logger
+from smilelogging import Logger

 # replace argument parser
 parser = argparse.ArgumentParser(description='PyTorch ImageNet Training')
 ==>
-from researchlogging import argparser as parser
+from smilelogging import argparser as parser

 # add logger using this pacakge
 args = parser.parse_args()